iv-m/iv-m.github.io/contents/articles/python-x-percent-one/index.md

 ---

 To the hard people that came from ruthless land of C, many things in Python look like craziness.
-But years passed, and I'm at home here you just see... `x % 1`.
+But with the years are passing, you get to feel like at home with it... until you see something like `x % 1`.

 Why would anyone do that?
 In production code?

 ## The Docs

-The [Python documentation] gives a bit of clue regarding possible uses of such expression:
+The [Python documentation] gives a bit of clue regarding the possible uses of such expression:

 >  The arguments may be floating point numbers, e.g., `3.14 % 0.7` equals